ReactiveX/RxJava/README.md

 Practically, paralellism in RxJava means running independent flows and merging their results back into a single flow.
 The operator `flatMap` does this by first mapping each number from 1 to 10 into its own individual `Flowable`, runs them and merges the computed squares.

+Note, however, that `flatMap` doesn't guarantee any order and the end result from the inner flows may end up interleaved.
+There are alternative operators:

+  - `concatMap` that maps and runs one inner flow at a time and
+  - `concatMapEager` which runs all inner flows "at once" but the output flow will be in the order those inner flows were created.

-Starting from 2.0.5, there is an *experimental* operator `parallel()` and type `ParallelFlowable` that helps achieve the same parallel processing pattern:
+Alternatively, there is a [*beta*](#beta) operator `Flowable.parallel()` and type `ParallelFlowable` that helps achieve the same parallel processing pattern:

 ```java
 Flowable.range(1, 10)